phanthaiduong22/be-todolist-ulhack/README.md

-# be-todolist-ulhack
+# Purpose
-BE for todolist ulhack
+This is back-end for ZGoalizt App.